-- A company officer-director, including the chief executive officer, will resign from the board at the time he or she retires or otherwise ceases to be an active employee of the company. - Nonemployee directors will retire from the board not later than the annual meeting of shareholders that follows their seventy-second birthday. - Directors may stand for reelection even though the board's retirement policy would prevent them from completing a full three-year term. - A nonemployee director who retires or changes principal job responsibilities will offer to resign from the board.
+- A company officer-director, including the chief executive officer, will resign from the board at the time he or she retires or otherwise ceases to be an active employee of the company.
+Mr. Taurel will remain an employee and continue his service on the board through the end of 2008. - Nonemployee directors will retire from the board not later than the annual meeting of shareholders that follows their seventy-second birthday. - Directors may stand for reelection even though the board's retirement policy would prevent them from completing a full three-year term. - A nonemployee director who retires or changes principal job responsibilities will offer to resign from the board.
 The directors and corporate governance committee will assess the situation and recommend to the board whether to accept the resignation.